Protecting your CDL and your financial future

 If commercial drivers are charged with DWI while operating a personal vehicle, their commercial driver’s license will be suspended for one year.

 Charged with commercial DWI?
-Contact our skilled Texas commercial DWI attorneys today for guidance
+Contact our skilled Fort Worth DWI lawyers today for guidance

 A charge of DWI is serious and can have significant impact on your life going forward, particularly if driving a commercial vehicle is your livelihood.
 Whether you are facing a DWI charge from when you were operating your personal vehicle or a commercial vehicle, we can help.
-The skilled Texas commercial DWI defense lawyers at the Law Office of Kyle Whitaker in Fort Worth & Southlake are experienced and knowledgeable in DWI law, advocating for those accused, striving for the best possible outcome in each case.
+The skilled Fort Worth DWI Lawyers at the Law Office of Kyle Whitaker in Fort Worth and Southlake are experienced and knowledgeable in DWI law, advocating for those accused, striving for the best possible outcome in each case.
 Contact a member of our team today at 817-332-7703 or contact us online to arrange for a confidential consultation.